Local Preachers & Worship Leaders

 Many Churches also appoint Worship Leaders.
 They assist the preacher or minister and can lead all aspects of a worship service except the Sermon or Holy Communion.
 Some Worship Leaders feel called to develop their skills in particular areas such as music or Messy Church.
 Worship Leaders usually work in just one Church.

 In the Amersham Circuit there are five active Local Preachers, some of whom have given many years service to the Church.
-There are four active Worship Leaders in the Circuit.
+There are three active Worship Leaders in the Circuit.

 Follow these links for more information on becoming